Samuel21002/Spare-time-projects/README.md

 **Lainalapiot** : A group-project using Python / Django, HTML, CSS and Bootstrap.
 The project name is arbitrary but this showcases the knowledge in full-stack development using Django.

+Admin account has been made:
+ - Username: *admin*
+ - Password: *admin*

 **Todo Webite** : Using HTML / CSS and JavaScript, a simple front-end ToDo list, which saves users tasks to the browser cache.